Find out here about the importance of sealing granite worktops.

 - Leaving acidic spillages (lemon juice, vinegar, wine) for prolonged periods on the polished surface – Acidic substances can spoil and mark the polished surface.

 - We do not recommend most everyday cleaning products for maintaining the surface of a granite worktop – many are either too harsh, and as discussed will break down any sealant applied to the surface.
 Many contain surfactants which cause greasy build up on the surface, meaning you will never achieve that sparkle that first attracted you to owning a granite worktop in the first place.

-At Stoneworld we recommend using Rob Parkers Best Granite Sealer to protect all granite, quartz and marble kitchen worktops and surfaces.
-Scientifically developed with nano technology, the molecules are smaller than the pores in the stone, so it will seal your granite worktop by getting right into the surface structure of your worktop.
+We recommend using our Rob Parker’s Best Granite Sealer to protect all granite, quartz and marble kitchen worktops and surfaces.
+Scientifically developed with nano-technology, the molecules are smaller than the pores in the stone, so it will seal your granite worktop by getting right into the surface structure of your worktop.

 The method of application is also simpler:

-For daily cleaning of granite kitchen worktops, which will give excellent shine with no smears, we recommend Rob Parkers Best Quartz and Granite Cleaner.
-This product has also been specifically developed to addresses an issue constantly asked about.
-Namely, how do you keep granite worktops shiny?
+For daily cleaning of granite kitchen worktops, which will give excellent shine with no smears, we recommend Rob Parker’s Best Quartz and Granite Cleaner.